 Mobile ordering and dining reservations have never been easier, either.
 You can do these in Genie where you can view the walk-up wait list times and any advanced availability.

-Tip boards will help you see all future wait times, walk up waitlist times for restaurants, and more.
+The Tip board help you see all future wait times, walk up waitlist times for restaurants, and more.
 Additionally, a virtual assistant is also on hand to help answer any questions you may have while on vacation.
+Be sure to have the most recent version of MDE and valid park tickets and park passes in order to fully take advantage of the new features.

 Built on top of Genie, the Genie+ is a paid feature that offers more convenience and flexibility.

-Here is the shortened version: for $15 per person per day at Disney World and $20 per person per day at Disneyland, choose the next available time to arrive at a variety of attractions and experiences using the Lightning Lane entrance.
+Here is the shortened version: for $15 per person per day at Disney World and $20 per person per day at Disneyland (sometimes a discount is available), choose the next available time to arrive at a variety of attractions and experiences using the Lightning Lane entrance.

 Lightning Lane?
 Yes, Lightning Lane.
 This is essentially the old FastPass+ return line, so you won’t have to wait in standby.
 The rebranding removes FastPass completely from Guests’ minds so we don’t have the same expectations for Genie+.

-You can choose to use the standby line instead of purchasing Genie+ so Disney is not forcing you to pay for this feature.
-However, Remy’s Ratatouille Adventure will not have standby lines.
+You can choose to use the standby line instead of purchasing Genie+.
+In doing so, Disney is not forcing you to pay for this feature.

 You can make one selection at a time all throughout the day.
-40+ attractions will be included at Walt Disney World and 15+ attractions will be available at Disneyland.
+40+ attractions are included at Walt Disney World and 15+ attractions will be available at Disneyland.
 Here is the full list.
+Additionally, select character sightings are part of the Genie+ service.
+See which ones are currently offered HERE.

 It’s important to note that not all attractions will be included in Genie+ because there is yet another paid option for those.
 More on that in a moment.